The power of mentoring - connecting our past, present and future

 Rebecca Dougall, Headmistress

-The Kate Scheme was launched last year and already many mentor/mentee partnerships are established and bearing fruit.
+The Kate Scheme was launched in 2016 and already many mentor/mentee partnerships are established and bearing fruit.
 We want to build on the momentum of this fantastic beginning to develop a strong and meaningful network that benefits everyone involved.